 Then, her voice suddenly caught itself in her throat and strangled itself to silence.
 A strange sight greeted her.
 The shutters were barely open, beams of light shining through the cracks between the wooden planks.
 Finny was standing at the counter, her back against it and her arms were crossed firmly, a frosty expression across her face.
-In the back, skulking in the shadows was Uther, sitting down with his pike laid across his lap, his mouth set in a line.
+In the back, skulking in the shadows was Uther, sitting down with his spear laid across his lap, his mouth set in a line.

 The strangest, yet perhaps the most important thing in the room, however, was the two men standing in the doorway despite the inn having yet to be open.
 One of them was heavily armoured, gleaming pauldrons shining in the early morning’s light, his helmet obscuring whatever thoughts he might be having.
 He stood resolutely, like a small hill, an arm resting on the heavy cutlass sheathed around his waist.

 The second figure was just as tall but less armoured, though that didn’t seem to detract any sense of danger from him.
 His heavy coat was laid with strips of metal, like scales of some sort of great beast.
 The collars reached up around his neck, revealing long, golden hair that was swept backwards, revealing a pair of piercing blue eyes that burns with a manic intensity.
 In his hands was a wide-brimmed hat, clutched in gloved fingers before him.

 In a split second, she suddenly remembered the whole of yesterday’s events and recognition sets in, freezing her in her tracks as she stood there awkwardly, not quite sure what to do, limbs locking up mid-stride.

 For a moment, nothing moved as all four sets of eyes flickered towards her.